hamedmx/YAD-ILP-Tool/README.md

    2. **Induce:** Producing general logical rules by inducing (using inverse resolution) on input background knowledge and then, the generated valid logical rules with execution time (run-time) will be shown.

-   3. **Prune:** Computing the measures such as Precision, Recall, Accuracy, and F-Measure for evaluation and comparison.
+   3. **Prune:** Computing the measures such as *Precision*, *Recall*, *Accuracy*, and *F-Measure* for evaluation and comparison.
 This step may take several minutes to be done and then computed measures will be shown.

    4. **Result Filtering:** Colorizing and filtering the results, i.e., Train and Test Examples in order to determine their coverage.